xylu-1115/cs144-2023/labs.md

     The TCPSender should generate and send a zero-length message with the sequence number set correctly.
-This is useful if the peer wants to send a TCPReceiverMessage (e.g. because it needs to acknowledge something from the peer’s sender) and needs to generate a TCPSenderMessage to go with it.
+This is useful if the peer wants to send a TCPReceiverMessage (e.g. because it needs to acknowledge something from the peer's sender) and needs to generate a TCPSenderMessage to go with it.

-    Note: a segment like this one, which occupies no sequence numbers, doesn’t need to be kept track of as “outstanding” and won’t ever be retransmitted.
+    Note: a segment like this one, which occupies no sequence numbers, doesn't need to be kept track of as "outstanding" and won't ever be retransmitted.

 To complete Checkpoint 3, please review the full interface in src/tcp sender.hh implement the complete TCPSender public interface in the tcp sender.hh and tcp sender.cc files.
-We expect you’ll want to add private methods and member variables, and possibly a helper class.
+We expect you'll want to add private methods and member variables, and possibly a helper class.

 ## 3 FAQs and special cases
- - *How do I “send” a message?*
+ - *How do I "send" a message?*

-    Return it when maybe send() is called.
+    Return it when `maybe_send()` is called.
- - *Wait, how do I both “send” a segment and also keep track of that same segment as being outstanding, so I know what to retransmit later?
-Don’t I have to make a copy of each segment then?
+ - *Wait, how do I both "send" a segment and also keep track of that same segment as being outstanding, so I know what to retransmit later?
+Don't I have to make a copy of each segment then?
 Is that wasteful?*

-    When you send a segment that contains data, you’ll probably want to keep a copy of it internally in a data structure that lets you keep track of outstanding segments for possible retransmission.
-This turns out not to be very wasteful because the TCPSenderMessage’s payload is stored as a reference-counted read-only string (a Buffer object).
-So don’t worry about it -- it’s not actually copying the payload data.
+    When you send a segment that contains data, you'll probably want to keep a copy of it internally in a data structure that lets you keep track of outstanding segments for possible retransmission.
+This turns out not to be very wasteful because the TCPSenderMessage's payload is stored as a reference-counted read-only string (a Buffer object).
+So don't worry about it -- it's not actually copying the payload data.
- - *What should my TCPSender assume as the receiver’s window size before the receive method informs it otherwise?*
+ - *What should my TCPSender assume as the receiver's window size before the receive method informs it otherwise?*

     One.
  - *What do I do if an acknowledgment only partially acknowledges some outstanding segment?
 Should I try to clip off the bytes that got acknowledged?*

-    A TCP sender could do this, but for purposes of this class, there’s no need to get fancy.
+    A TCP sender could do this, but for purposes of this class, there's no need to get fancy.
-Treat each segment as fully outstanding until it’s been fully acknowledged—all of the sequence numbers it occupies are less than the ackno.
+Treat each segment as fully outstanding until it's been fully acknowledged—all of the sequence numbers it occupies are less than the ackno.
- - *If I send three individual segments containing “a,” “b,” and “c,” and they never get acknowledged, can I later retransmit them in one big segment that contains “abc”?
+ - *If I send three individual segments containing "a," "b," and "c," and they never get acknowledged, can I later retransmit them in one big segment that contains "abc"?
 Or do I have to retransmit each segment individually?*

     Again: a TCP sender could do this, but for purposes of this class, no need to get fancy.
 Just keep track of each outstanding segment individually, and when the retransmission timer expires, send the earliest outstanding segment again.
- - *Should I store empty segments in my “outstanding” data structure and retransmit them when necessary?*
+ - *Should I store empty segments in my "outstanding" data structure and retransmit them when necessary?*

     No -- the only segments that should be tracked as outstanding, and possibly retransmitted, are those that convey some data—i.e. that consume some length in sequence space.
-A segment that occupies no sequence numbers (no payload, SYN, or FIN) doesn’t need to be remembered or retransmitted.
+A segment that occupies no sequence numbers (no payload, SYN, or FIN) doesn't need to be remembered or retransmitted.
- - Where can I read if there are more FAQs after this PDF comes out?
+ - *Where can I read if there are more FAQs after this PDF comes out?*

     Please check the website (https://cs144.github.io/lab faq.html) and Ed regularly.